 The Ramsey Police Department wants students to excel, so the L.E.A.D. program provides opportunities for students to reinforce the positive life skills they learn in the classroom.
 The Ramsey Police Department L.E.A.D. program holds a number of events such as; Xcite Games, a Harlem Wizards Basketball Game, Skate Night, Sing Out auditions, Sing Out Final Showcase, Culmination ceremony and an annual Pool Party.
 All of these events, are primarily designed to increase positive interactions with one another.

 The Ramsey Police Department enables students to continue their anti-drug education while attending Eric C. Smith Middle School.
-Officer Warnet leads a group of energetic students known as the DARE Alumni Club.
-DARE Club met twice a month after school and participated in discussion and group activities to support their healthy lifestyle.
+Officer Warnet leads a group of energetic students known as the The Alumni Club.
+Alumni Club met twice a month after school and participated in discussion and group activities to support their healthy lifestyle.